dbashford/textract/README.md

 Configuration can be passed into textract.
 The following configuration options are available

 * `preserveLineBreaks`: When using the command line this is set to `true` to preserve stdout readability.
 When using the library via node this is set to `false`.
 Pass this in as `true` and textract will not strip any line breaks.
+* `preserveOnlyMultipleLineBreaks`: Some extractors, like PDF, insert line breaks at the end of every line, even if the middle of a sentence.
+If this option (default `false`) is set to `true`, then any instances of a single line break are removed but multiple line breaks are preserved.
+Check your output with this option, though, this doesn't preserve paragraphs unless there are multiple breaks.
 * `exec`: Some extractors (dxf) use node's `exec` functionality.
 This setting allows for providing [config to `exec` execution](http://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
 One reason you might want to provide this config is if you are dealing with very large files.
 You might want to increase the `exec` `maxBuffer` setting.
 * `[ext].exec`: Each extractor can take specific exec config.
 Keep in mind many extractors are responsible for extracting multiple types, so, for instance, the `odt` extractor is what you would configure for `odt` and `odg`/`odt` etc.  Check [the extractors](https://github.com/dbashford/textract/tree/master/lib/extractors) to see which you want to specifically configure.
 At the bottom of each is a list of `types` for which the extractor is responsible.
 * `tesseract.lang`: A pass-through to tesseract allowing for setting of language for extraction. ex: `{ tesseract: { lang:"chi_sim" } }`